 Can Dogs Get Rabies From Eating Poop?

 Some may think because rabies is so highly contagious, your dog could contract it just from eating the poop of an infected animal, but this is not possible.
-The rabies virus is contracted via saliva, so would actually require a bite or saliva from an infected animal getting in a wound.
+The rabies virus is contracted via saliva, so the transmission would actually require a bite or saliva from an infected animal getting in a wound.

 Does My Dog Have Rabies?

 How will your vet diagnose rabies?
-The first thing you need to do if you suspect rabies is cage your dog before taking it to the vet.
-The vet will then quarantine your dog to observe it for symptoms.
+The first thing you need to do if you suspect rabies is cage your dog before taking them to the vet.
+The vet will then quarantine your dog to observe them for symptoms.
 Unfortunately, a thorough diagnostic cannot be made until after death, via a direct fluorescence antibody test of brain tissue.
 For further information on symptoms, causes, and diagnosis, learn more at our guide to Rabies in Dogs.

 How Do I Treat My Dog’s Rabies?

 The first measure to take is absolute quarantine as soon as you suspect rabies and have witnessed any symptoms.
 However, even when you have taken your dog to the vet, treatment is extremely limited.
-Rabies cannot be cured and for that reason once your vet is confident the dog is suffering from rabies, they will recommend putting it down.
+Rabies cannot be cured and for that reason, once your vet is confident the dog is suffering from rabies, they will recommend putting them down.
 This is due to the significant threat an infected dog poses not only to other animals, but to humans as well.
 If for some reason euthanasia isn’t pursued, your dog will likely die within 7-10 days.

-The most important measure you as an owner can take is preventative; getting your dog vaccinated.
-The vaccination could save your dog’s life and protect it from future rabies risk.
+The most important measure you as an owner can take is preventative; have your dog vaccinated.
+The vaccination could save your dog’s life and protect them from future rabies risk.
 Most states now require by law that require that unvaccinated pets leave their family home and are quarantined for at least 10 days if they bite someone.
 While this may seem extreme, this just highlights the danger rabies poses.
 If your dog is vaccinated, no recovery will be needed and your dog will be immune from a fatal disease.